synapx-creator/finalCaptsone/README.md

 or exit the menu by entering specific commands as displayed in the menu.

 ## Installation
-Simply downlaod the .py file and open it using any program of your choice capable of running python.
+Simply download the .py file and open it using any program of your choice capable of running python.
 Then create an inventory.txt file and enter your product details in the necessary format.
 You should now be able to run the .py file as long as the .txt file is in the correct location.

 ## Usage